giantswarm/docs/sources/index.md

  * [Swarmify Java](./guides/java.md)

 ### <i class="fa fa-book"></i> [Reference](reference/)
 The [Reference](reference/) section contains detailed descriptions of the different features Giant Swarm has to offer.
 Please also use the [search](search/).

-### <i class="fa  fa-question-circle"></i> Help

-We are currently in an early alpha state and lots of things are still in development.
-Although we do our best there will probably be something unexepected happening.
-Please don't hesitate to contact us via [support@giantswarm.io](mailto:support@giantswarm.io) or our users chat [gitter.im/giantswarm/users](https://gitter.im/giantswarm/users).